yarrick/iodine/README.md

 undefine it to save a few more kilobytes.

 One iodine server can handle multiple domains.
-Set up different NS records on the same domain all pointing to the same host, and use `\*.mydomain.com` as topdomain argument. iodine will accept tunnel traffic for all domains matching that pattern.
+Set up different NS records on the same domain all pointing to the same host, and use `*.mydomain.com` as topdomain argument. iodine will accept tunnel traffic for all domains matching that pattern.
+All tunnels using the same server should use the same hostname for all NS delegations.

 PERFORMANCE